willroberts/poeapi/README.md

 ## To Do

 1. Implement all endpoints.
-   1. GetLeague for single leagues, query params for all leagues endpoints. https://www.pathofexile.com/developer/docs/api-resource-leagues
+   1. GetLeague for single leagues with params. https://www.pathofexile.com/developer/docs/api-resource-leagues
    1. Stash tabs. https://www.pathofexile.com/developer/docs/api-resource-public-stash-tabs
+1. Pull raw numbers out as constants.
+1. Evaluate where things are like consts, vars, types, maps, and errors.
+Reorganize package.
+1. Evaluate exported vs nonexported items, ensure docs on all exported items.
 1. Use local HTTP server and fixtures to run tests without Internet access.
 1. Open source the repo to enable GoDoc and Go Report Card
 1. Add TravisCI to get a build passing badge.